christopherrowley/ESP32_FFT/README.md

 3. From the Arduino library manager, you will need:
     - FastLED Neomatrix (by Marc Merlin v1.1.0)
-    - EasyButton libraries (by Evert Arias v2.0.3)
-    - arduinoFFT library (by Enrique Condes v1.6.2) (Seems to work, but reports of `DCRemoval()` not working.
-If this is the case, so download it from the [GitHub repository](https://github.com/kosme/arduinoFFT) and install it from a zip file [`Sketch->Include Library->Add .ZIP Library`])
+    - arduinoFFT library (by Enrique Condes v1.6.2)

     - To load the Arduino FFT (or other) library:

         - In the IDE menu, select `Sketch->Include Library-> Manage Libraries->search for 'FFT'` The correct version is :// https://github.com/kosme/arduinoFFT
-4. Watch the video to see how to use it.
-5. To customsise it to your own matrix layout, read about Neomatrix layouts at [Adafruit](https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library#layouts-2894555-5).

 You may also need the ESP32 driver: https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers (install instructions in the Release Notes text file of the download)